-On receipt of the application the Executive of the Authority will process the application.
+On receipt of the application staff of the Authority will process the application.
 This will include a review of the application form and supporting documents, and, if appropriate, discussion with other regulatory bodies.
-In addition, for controllers and individual officers, the Authority will have to ensure each individual meets the “fit and proper” criteria.
-For further information on the vetting process please see the “Vetting Guidance” page of the website.

-On completion of these enquiries the Executive will make a recommendation to the Board of the Authority (“the Board”) as to whether an authorisation should be granted and detailing any conditions that it may be appropriate to attach to the authorisation.
-Please note that for this purpose the Chief Executive of the Authority is part of the executive staff, and does not take her place at the licence hearing as a member of the Board.
+On completion of all enquiries the staff will make a recommendation as to whether an authorisation should be granted and detailing any conditions that it may be appropriate to attach to the authorisation.

-The Executive's recommendation is no more than this.
-The decision on whether or not to approve an authorisation is made by the Board, who may accept, or reject, the recommendation of the Executive.
+The staff recommendation is purely that.
+The decision to grant or approve an authorisation is made by the decision making board, which may accept, or reject, the recommendation of the staff.

-The decision of the Board will be notified to the applicant subsequently in writing by the Secretary to the Authority.
+The decision will be notified to the applicant subsequently in writing.
 Reasons will be provided for a negative decision and for the imposition of any conditions.

 If an applicant is aggrieved by a decision of the Authority not to approve an authorisation or to attach conditions to an authorisation, it may seek a review by the Financial Services Tribunal.